victorakaps/Amazon-Flipkart-Price-Drop-Alert/README.md

     - products can now be deleted.

 #### TO DO
-   :heavy_check_mark: Add inline menu
+   ✅ Add inline menu
-   :white_check_mark: Add anydrop command
+   ⬜️ Add anydrop command
-   :white_check_mark: improve error and excetion handling.
+   ⬜️ improve error and excetion handling.

 #### Available Commands